RavensbourneWebMedia/Web-development-workshop/sessions/14/README.md

 ### Keep prototyping

 Prototype **up to 3 HTML pages**.
-If your project has less than 3 pages, show different *states* for a page, eg: before and after submitting a form
+If your project has less than 3 pages, show different *states* for a page, eg: before and after submitting a form.

 ### Prep formative

-- [ ] This is a checklist of what we want you to present during your formative assessment
+[Here is a checklist](../15#formative-presentations) of what we want you to present during your formative on **Tuesday the 17th**.

 ### Blog